 Where can I purchase ?

-The commercial lighting fixtures market has a medium level of concentration, with the top four suppliers accounting for between 30.0% and 50.0% of market revenue.
+The commercial lighting fixtures market has a low level of concentration, with the top four suppliers accounting for under 30.0% of market revenue.
 Market share concentration is low due to competition from imports and relatively low barriers to entry.
-The market is dominated by large-scale multinational manufacturers, such as Acuity Brands, Philips, Eaton Corporation, Cree Inc. and General Electric.
-Nonetheless, an estimated 3,500...
+The market is dominated by large-scale multinational manufacturers, such as Acuity...
 Subscribe to learn more.

 Questions to ask potential suppliers